 As this effort progresses, the CAISO will determine its requirements under this standard.

-Ancillary Services from Participating Load
+Ancillary Services from Participating LoadAddressed in section 2.2.1.4

-Some of the ISOs/RTOs currently allow spinning reserve from loads.

-On July 27, CAISO filed its comments to CPUC on Docket No. R.07-01-041-Order Instituting Rulemaking regarding policies and protocols for demand response, load impact estimates, etc. An excerpt from CAISO comment:

-“Demand resources can offer reliability services to the CAISO.
-Currently, reliability services offered by demand resources include imbalance energy and non-spinning reserve capacity for use by the CAISO in its real-time operations.
-In the future, demand resources could potentially be eligible to provide additional ancillary services, such as spinning reserve and regulation, to the CAISO.
-These services are generally considered higher quality in nature, given their inherent response times.”

-Loads can and are providing valuable reliability product such as spinning reserve.
-Currently due to WECC regulations load in California may not provide reliability products beyond Non-Spinning Reserve.

 30 Minute Operating Reserve

 During the stakeholder process of various Market Initiatives (CPUC Capacity Market Proceeding, Scarcity Pricing) stakeholders have raised the potential benefits of a new Ancillary Services Product to address 30 minute reliability contingencies.
 Under the current market ancillary services market structure, potential contingencies that could be covered by a 30 minute product are addressed using 10 minute ancillary services products which could result in the CAISO needing to procure Ancillary Services on a sub-regional basis in higher amounts than would otherwise be necessary to meet WECC operating reserve requirements.
 Additionally, if the CAISO is unable to procure enough reserves through the market, exceptional dispatch would be used.
-An alternative that has been suggested is to develop a new 30 minute AS product."Specially Situated Participants
+An alternative that has been suggested is to develop a new 30 minute AS product."

+Subject to Ranking

+Regional A/S Procurement, Scarcity Pricing and Cost Allocation

+The CAISO discussed the concept of scarcity prices in the A/S Sub-Regions in the Scarcity Pricing stakeholder process.

+Under MRTU, the CAISO has the authority to establish minimum and maximum A/S procurement requirements in A/S Sub-Regions based on the factors such as the locational mix of generating resources, generating resource outages, historical patterns of transmission and generating resource availability, regional transmission limitations and constraints, transmission outages, Available Transmission Capacity, and other factors affecting reliability.

+However, due to the lack of experience of MRTU market operation and A/S Sub-Regional procurement, stakeholders expressed concerns as to how Scarcity Pricing in A/S Sub-Regions will be triggered.
+Based on the feedback from stakeholders, the CAISO believes that it is appropriate to defer implementation of Sub-Regional Scarcity Pricing until after the CAISO and Market Participants have gained some experience in AS Sub-Regional procurement.
+The CAISO, therefore, proposes to review the performance of system-wide Scarcity Pricing and consider Sub-Regional Scarcity Pricing one year after the implementation of Scarcity Pricing.

+Under MRTU, the allocation of A/S costs is based on A/S responsibility of individual Scheduling Coordinators.
+A system-wide user rate is computed for each service across all regions (resources) and markets (Day-Ahead, HASP, and Real-time) for each hour.

+With the implementation of Sub-Regional Scarcity Pricing, the costs of A/S in some A/S Sub-Regions could be higher than in other Sub-Regions due to unbalanced distribution of resources and transmission constraints.
+Stakeholders have been supportive on changing the current system-wide A/S cost allocation mechanism.
+The CAISO has proposed to discuss this issue with stakeholder together with the Sub-regional Scarcity Pricing.

+The CAISO has filed to FERC about A/S procurement in the CAISO Sub-Regions on March 20, 2007.
+FERC has not ruled on the filing yet.

+Subject to Ranking

+Specially Situated Participants

 This area includes initiatives targeted to entities whose special circumstances or needs warrant some sort of special provisions.